Home » WordPress Tutorials » WordPress Security » How to Install SSL and HTTPS on a WordPress Site

 • Dedicated (premium) SSL certificate.
 Premium SSL certificates have a validity period of up to 2 years and can be purchased directly via the AwardSpace Control Panel’s SSL Certificates section.

-• SSL certificates obtained from an external SSL authority (provider).
+• SSL certificates are obtained from an external SSL authority (provider).

 • Let’s Encrypt certificates.
 Let’s Encrypt certificates come free of charge and are valid for a period of 90 days.
 To get your free certificate, submit a support ticket from your Hosting Control Panel and request Let’s Encrypt for your desired hostname.